 Step 1 – Consider business outcomes along with financials

-It is critical to understand your business’ strategic business and financial drivers before purchasing cloud services, in order to define the appropriate deployment and sourcing model.
+It is critical to understand your business’ strategic business and financial drivers before purchasing any cloud service, in order to define the appropriate deployment and sourcing model.

 What are your IT and business goals?
 What are the associated enterprise architecture guidelines and preferred commercial models?
 Have you considered your capital expenditure (CapEx) versus operating expenditure (OpEx) needs?